 In this course, students gain a basic understanding of computer hardware.
 The students are introduced to binary data representation, pointers, and memory through the C language.
-This understanding expands to include the functioning of the CPU (including registers, ALU, and simple I/O) culminating in an introduction to assembly language; 3 hours of lecture, 2 hours of laboratory per week.
-Prerequisite: C- or better in CIS 2025 or 2262 or 2271 addition, this course will emphasize good software design techniques, programming style, and documentation.
-No prior programming experience is required.
-This course is offered in both classroom and online versions.
-Sufficient internet skills are required to take the course online; 2 hours of lecture, 2 hours of laboratory per week.
+This understanding expands to include the functioning of the CPU (including registers, ALU, and simple I/O) culminating in an introduction to assembly language.

+Prerequisite: C- or better in CIS 2025 or 2262 or 2271